sqroot-eu/sqroot.eu/_drafts/2011/2011-06-15-making-the-web-experience-smoother-with-loading-fades.markdown

 - Web page
 comments: []
 ---

-<p>CSS3 transitions and jQuery animations have greatly affected the web experience.
-Following up on the idea, here&#039;s a quick snippet to make the webpage smoothly fade in/out on page loads.</p>
+CSS3 transitions and jQuery animations have greatly affected the web experience.
+Following up on the idea, here&#039;s a quick snippet to make the webpage smoothly fade in/out on page loads.

-<p>When you click on a link, the page fades out, leaving only white behind, when the loading of the new page is complete, the page fades in again.
+When you click on a link, the page fades out, leaving only white behind, when the loading of the new page is complete, the page fades in again.
 A couple of things to note though: the trick will only be useful with really small pages, since loading large pictures leaves the user wondering what the hell happened since (s)he can&#039;t see any action.
 One of the principles of browser design is to show the content as soon as it&#039;s available, hence the page &#039;jumping&#039; one sometimes sees with a slower connection.
-That said, only use it on cacheable, static and small pages.</p>
+That said, only use it on cacheable, static and small pages.

-<p>First, hide the body of the page with CSS:</p>
+First, hide the body of the page with CSS:

 <pre>body { display: hidden; }</pre>

-<p>...and add the following JavaScript to hide/show the page.
-Don&#039;t forget to include jQuery first!</p>
+...and add the following JavaScript to hide/show the page.
+Don&#039;t forget to include jQuery first!

 <pre>$(document).ready(function(){
     $(&#039;body&#039;).fadeIn(&#039;slow&#039;);
 });